Raiders fire coach Josh McDaniels and GM Dave Ziegler

 “After much thought about what the Raiders need to move forward, I have decided to part ways with Josh and Dave,” Davis said in a statement.
 “I want to thank them both for their hard work and wish them and their families nothing but the best.”

-There was no immediate announcement regarding who will take over as the interim coach for the Raiders, who host the New York Giants on Sunday.
-ESPN reported, however, that Raiders linebackers coach Antonio Pierce will move into that role.
+The Raiders announced linebackers coach Antonio Pierce will take over as the interim coach.
+His first game will be Sunday at home against the Giants.
+He played for New York from 2005-09.

-Las Vegas announced assistant general manager Champ Kelly will be the interim GM and “a comprehensive search” for a replacement will take place after the season.
+Las Vegas also announced assistant general manager Champ Kelly will be the interim GM.

+The team will conduct searches for replacements for McDaniels and Ziegler after the season.

+McDaniels was the Raiders’ play caller, so offensive coordinator Mick Lombardi might take over those duties.

 Davis had hoped to bring the New England’s success westward when he hired McDaniels, the longtime Patriots offensive coordinator.
 Ziegler worked in New England’s front office, and between the former teammates at John Carroll University, they transformed the Raiders into Patriots West by signing several players with ties to that organization.